yutaka-ishikawa/mpich-tofu/00METORO-README.txt

     5) Search for "TAG CONFIG: F77" and repeat 2) through 4)
     6) Search for fjhpctag.o and remove it.
 	# Two places.
+    7) Search for fjhpctag.o and remove this entry.
+	# Two places.
 (3) Compile
     $ (cd mpich-exp-fc; make clean; make V=1 >& ../log/cmp-mpi-fc.txt)
     # It takes about 1 hour 30 minutes.